Italosayan/P-P-P/README.md

 Burglaries, earthquakes, and tweets all have a particular characteristic in common.
 The occurrence of one event increases the probability of subsequent events.
 Earthquakes can produce aftershocks,tweets can produce subsequent re-tweets, and burglaries follow the same behavior.

-Self Exciting Point Processes(SEPP) models are built with this behavior in mind.
+Self Exciting Point Processes(SEPP) models are built with this behavior in mind and they have been tested to be 1.5 - 2.2 times [more accurate](https://cloudfront.escholarship.org/dist/prd/content/qt1br4975j/qt1br4975j.pdf) than previous approaches.
 This is an open source implementation of SEPP technology for police departments.

 ## How to use it?
 1.Find crime data of your city.
 [Example](https://data-rpdny.opendata.arcgis.com/datasets/rpd-part-i-crime-2011-to-present)